niniltp/nodejs-ece-ing4-project/README.md

 #### Project

-This is the nodejs project for the Web Technology course at ECE Paris-Lyon, ING4.
+This is the nodejs project for the **Web Technology** AND the **DevOps** course at ECE Paris-Lyon, ING4.

+## Docker-compose

+It is possible to run the server on a docker container with docker-compose:

+`docker-compose up`

+This command line will use the *docker-compose.yml* file to build the docker image from the *Dockerfile*, setup the server and run the app inside a container.

+The following actions will be performed:
+- install dependencies
+- populate the database
+- run the server

+Open [http://localhost:8081](http://localhost:8081) to view it in the browser.

 ## Installation